 14.4 Assignment on Sale or Transfer of Unit of Facility

-Notwithstanding Section 14.1, Customer may make a partial assignment of this Agreement (and shall be, without further action, released from obligation hereunder) for one or more Units of the Facility, while Customer retains one or more Units of the Facility, without FPL's prior consent to any future owner of one or more Units of the Facility, in the event that Customer sells or transfers all of its interests in one or more Units of the Facility to the future owner, so long as the future owner assumes directly all rights, duties, and obligations relating to the Units Facility arising under this Agreement, and subject to such assignee meeting the FPL's creditworthiness requirements in Section 14.5.
-In the event of such an assignment, the assignor shall be, without further action, released from its obligation hereunder.
+Notwithstanding Section 14.1, Customer may make a partial assignment of this Agreement (and shall be, without further action, released from obligation hereunder) for one or more Units of the Facility, while Customer retains one or more Units of the Facility, without FPL's prior consent, so long as the assignee assumes directly all rights, duties, and obligations of Customer relating to the Units assigned to it, and subject to such assignee meeting the FPL's creditworthiness requirements if a Notice to Proceed has been issued and Customer has not made all payments under Appendix J. In the event of such an assignment, the assignor shall be, without further action, released from its obligation hereunder.

 Customer must provide FPL with written notice of any such assignment at least thirty (30) days prior to the effective date of such assignment.

-In the event of such an assignment, Customer shall use due diligence and good faith to replace this Agreements with FPL for the future owner and the Customer that retain the same terms and conditions as this Agreement, unless mutually agreed otherwise by FPL, Customer and the future owner.
-Such separate replacement agreements shall be executed not later than one hundred and twenty (120) days after the effective date of the assignment or another mutually acceptable deadline.

 14.5 Procedure for FPL Creditworthiness Review

 At the time that the Customer provides notice of an assignment in accordance with the requirements of Sections 14.1, 14.2, or 14.4 to FPL, Customer shall concurrently provide to FPL the written information required to establish the assignee’s creditworthiness under the FPL OATT, including verifiable documentation demonstrating such creditworthiness.
-FPL shall provide to the Customer a written determination of assignee’s creditworthiness based on the written information and documentation provided to FPL by the Customer.
+FPL shall provide to the Customer a written determination of assignee’s creditworthiness within thirty (30) day of receipt of written information and documentation provided to FPL by the Customer.
 If FPL determines that the information provided does not demonstrate the creditworthiness of the assignee, the assignment shall not occur under Sections 14.1, 14.2, or 14.4 until sufficient information has been provided to FPL and a determination of creditworthiness has been made.
 Submittal of additional information regarding assignee’s creditworthiness shall begin a new thirty (30) day notice period regarding any proposed assignment under Sections 14.1, 14.2, or 14.4.

 14.6 Assignment to Lender